-San Clemente Island Goat
+San Clemente Does

 To continue more effectively with the goat population removal, the Navy proposed a shooting program to be conducted from helicopters.
 This program was blocked in court by the animal welfare group Fund for Animals.
-Under the court decision, goat trappers were brought in to remove approximately 3,000 goats off the island to be returned to domestication.
-Most of the animals were adopted out by Fund for Animals with agreements that the goats would not be bred by the new owners.
+Under the court decision, goat trappers were brought in to remove approximately 3,000 goats from the island that were to be returned to domestication.
+Fund for Animals placed most of the animals with agreements that the goats would not be bred by the new owners.
 Other San Clemente Island goats went directly from the barges that brought them off the island to individuals and farms.

 The Livestock Conservancy, in collaboration with the University of Cordoba in Spain, conducted a DNA study of the breed in 2007 and found that the San Clemente Island goat is a genetically distinct breed and unrelated to the numerous other breeds in the study.
 The findings raise many questions about the origin of the San Clemente Island goat and further study is needed to gain a better understanding of this unique breed, so this unique goat remains on the Livestock Conservancy Conservation Priority List.

 Did you know: